flyingsleeves/pascal_compiler/asg6/README.txt

 Other Comments:

-Use 'make compiler' to compile
+Use 'make compiler' to compile the compiler

+To compile Pascal source code us this pattern: compiler < input.pas > output.s

 Use 'make clean' to remove all .o files